resource-watch/slate/source/includes/api/_geostore.md

 }'
 ```

-The response will be 200 if the geostore will save correctly and return the geostore object with all information:
+The response will be 200 if the geostore saves correctly and returns the geostore object with all information:

 > Example response